MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/working-with-identity-manager-hybrid-reporting.md

 5. Make sure you select **MIM Service** in the Category drop down menu.

 > [!WARNING]
-> It can take some time for Microsoft Identity Manager audit data to appear in Azure AD.
+> It can take some time for Microsoft Identity Manager audit data to appear in Azure AD Portal.

 ## Stop creating hybrid reports
 If you want to stop uploading reporting audit data from Microsoft Identity Manager to Azure Active Directory, uninstall the hybrid reporting agent.
 Use the Windows **Add or Remove Programs** tool to uninstall Microsoft Identity Manager Hybrid Reporting.